MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 If the `IActivatedEventArgs.Kind` property of the event arguments is set to `Protocol`, the activation is a protocol activation, and the arguments can be cast to the `ProtocolActivatedEventArgs` class, where the protocol-activation URI is available via the `Uri` property.

 Have your title check the XUID on the protocol activation URI.
-If it doesn’t match the current player, your title will also need to switch user contexts.
+If it doesn't match the current player, your title will also need to switch user contexts.

 #### The protocol-activation URI